-The FSI is a registered tuition provider for ICSA: The Governance Institute.
-ICSA qualifications prepare persons for a variety of careers in international finance administration and governance, and to function as a chartered secretary.
-The FSI is the only registered tuition provider in the Caribbean to offer courses that comprise the ICSA Chartered Secretary Qualifying Scheme (CSQS).
-ICSA qualifications at the FSI include:
+The Robert Mathavious Institute for Financial Services is a registered tuition provider.
+The Governance Institute, qualifications prepare persons for a variety of careers in international finance administration and governance, and to function as a chartered secretary.
+The Robert Mathavious Institute for Financial Services is the only registered tuition provider in the Caribbean to offer courses that comprise the Chartered Secretary Qualifying Prohramme (CSOP).
+Qualifications at the Robert Mathavious Institute for Financial Services include:

-- ICSA Level 4 Certificate in International Finance Administration - ICSA Level 5 Diploma in International Finance Administration - ICSA Advanced Certificate in Corporate Governance - ICSA CSQS (Selected Courses)
+- CGI Level 4 Certificate in International Finance Administration - CGI Level 5 Diploma in International Finance Administration - CGI Advanced Certificate in Corporate Governance - CGI CSQP (Selected Courses)